 For curriculum development or consultation, we want to help you with your questions!
 Please contact Katherine Charek Briggs for general inquiries or any one of our library partners for more assistance.

-Health insurance for UW graduate assistants and employees does not cover gender-affirming surgery or hormone therapy for policy holders or their partners.
 Learn more from UW-Madison’s General Benefits Information page and the University of Wisconsin System Employee Benefits page.

 See the Academics page for lists of library affiliates, gender & sexuality databases, and LGBTQ archival projects that are all available for your use as a student scholar.